why i'am hrere?

 Why i’am hrere?
 To help you break free from that cycle.

-One effective way is to try purposeful experiments.
+One effective way?
+Try purposeful experiments.
 Instead of committing to a new life path, commit to a small, two-week experiment.
-This could be volunteering, taking an online course, or starting a small project.
+Volunteering.
+Taking an online course.
+Starting a small project.
+You’re not making a forever decision, you’re testing the waters.

 The goal of these experiments isn’t success, and it’s learning.
 Did you enjoy it?